SEKY443/Android-LibreThing/README.md

 ## What it can do

-- **Works like a real Spotify Connect device** — appears automatically to any Spotify app on the same Wi-Fi network, or you can sign in directly.
+- **Works like a real Spotify Connect device** — appears automatically to any Spotify app on the same Wi-Fi network, or you can sign in directly to use it in different a network.
-- **Runs in the background**, even with the screen off, so the device can sit in a corner like an actual speaker.
+- **Runs in the background**, even with the screen off, so the device can sit in a corner like an actual speaker. (which is exactly how I use my own setup)
-- **Two dashboard styles**: a clean "now playing" screen by default, or a more detailed classic layout for people who want more visible controls.
+- **Material Express style player** - transfer your phone into a Car thing like device.
 - **Fake sleep** — dims the screen to pure black while still playing, to protect OLED screens from burn-in and stop the display from being a distraction.
 Fades to black automatically after a period of inactivity, or trigger it yourself with one tap.
 - **Auto-restart** — if the background player crashes for any reason, it restarts itself automatically instead of just going silent.
-- **Light/dark themes** and a few background styles (plain, pure black, or a blurred version of the album art).
+- **Dynamic color supported** and a few background styles (plain, pure black, or a blurred version of the album art).
 - **Cross-network connectivity** — sign in directly (interactive login or a cached token) and it'll show up in your Spotify Connect list from anywhere, not just when you're on the same